 Indicates whether some other object is "equal to" this one.

-Returns the type of the parameter.
+Returns the fully qualified name of the resource.

 Returns a hash code value for the object.

 Returns a string representation of the object.